PenicillinLP/Netro/README.md

 Netro is born in the iGEM competetion in 2017, as part of the project of team Fudan.

 The home page of Netro is: http://2017.igem.org/Team:Fudan/Software.
-A video tutorial is also available here.

 You can also explore our iGEM project at: http://2017.igem.org/Team:Fudan.